Hypergraph reconstruction from dynamics: Discussion

-The price to pay for THIS's generality and flexibility is that the sampling area for data needs to be well-balanced.
+One limitation of THIS is that the sampling area for data needs to be well-balanced.
 Namely, the area should be large enough to adequately explore the system's dynamics (i.e., go beyond the linearizable region) but also not too large in order to preserve the accuracy of the Taylor approximation.
 As long as this balance is achieved, THIS is fully flexible in terms of where data came from in the state space.
 In our experiments on Kuramoto and Lorenz oscillators, we found that this balance can be achieved for a wide range of sampling box sizes (Supplementary \cref{fig:auc-vs-box}).
 A practical strategy for picking the right box size is the following: Instead of guessing one using intuition, we can test the algorithm over a wide range of box sizes and find the plateau for which the predictions stay stable.
 Moreover, we often have partial information about the connectivity in many applications.
-For instance, in the context of predicting missing links \cite{clauset2008hierarchical}, the majority of the (hyper)edges are known.
-We can utilize this information and tune the box size to maximize the match between the inference and the ground truth for the known (hyper)edges.
+For instance, in the context of predicting missing links \cite{clauset2008hierarchical}, the majority of the connections are known.
+We can utilize this information and tune the box size to maximize the match between the inferred connections and the known connections.

+Another potential limitation of THIS, for some applications, is the computational complexity.
+In its current form, THIS can be applied to either a large number of nodes (about $100$ nodes for pairwise and triadic interactions, see \cref{fig:large_scale_simp}) or a wide range of interaction orders (see Supplementary \cref{fig:triangle-64} for an example of $64$ nodes with interactions up to the fourth order), but not both at the same time.
+We suspect that any other inference algorithm would face the same difficulty, given the combinatorial complexity inherent to the problem (without a constraint on the maximum interaction order, one has to search over exponentially many potential interactions).
+Therefore, even though such numerical complexity is undesirable for an inference algorithm, it cannot be avoided without incorporating additional assumptions or constraints.

+Nevertheless, we envision various workarounds to the above complexity limitation.
+First, in practice, we are often interested in inferring interactions up to a certain order.
+For any fixed interaction order $p$, we observe that the number of monomials to consider grows as $n^p$, which is much more tractable than combinatorial growth.